St. Scholastica's Academy, Pampanga: History

 In 1972, partly as a solution, the High School Department was transferred to the wide barren grounds in Cer-Hil, Quebiawan, five kilometers from the town proper.
 The previous match-like edifice has been expanded into an F-shaped building that houses the whole High School Department.
 A covered court with a stage, eating sheds, another building to house the Grade School Department and covered walks have been added through the combined efforts of the students, the alumnae, the PTA and the administration.
 On July 11, 1987, a building for the whole Grade School Department was blessed.
 The preschool later was transferred to a new building in 2001.
 The school has been recently renovated and the before F-shaped building of the high school department is now an E-shaped building to provide more classrooms for the students and on 2017 a new building was established to provide more rooms for the first batch of Grade 12 students.

 Beset by continuing threat of natural calamities prompted by the eruption of Mount Pinatubo in 1991, SSA-SF was challenged to strengthen/further its social orientation through various curricular processes and continuing community involvement projects and activities.

 In 1992, it opened its door and provided temporary office for the Social Action Center of Pampanga (SACOP) and in 1994, it housed the lahar victims coming from various towns of Pampanga.
-The year after, SSA-SF shared its campus with Don Bosco Academy, the school which was totally buried in lahar.
+The year after, SSA-SF shared its campus with Don Bosco Academy, Pampanga, a school which was totally buried in lahar.

 SSA-SF also suffered a tremendous drop in its enrollment in 1996 due to the devastation of lahar, but was able to recover the next year.
 Through all of these, SSA-SF continued its quest for excellence that in 1991, the High School Department was accredited by PAASCU and the Grade School Department in 2000 and 2014.

 Due to the short number of 8th grade students in the school year 2015–2016, the number of 8th grade sections were reduced to 6.
-In school year 2023-2024, the sections are increased to 7 again.
+As of school year 2023-2024 onwards, it has been reverted back to 7.

 In the school year 2017–2018, St. Elizabeth was removed due to depleted number of students in Grade 11 and only St. Amalberga is the pure STEM stranded section while the other four sections in Grade 12 are mixed STEM and ABM sections.

 In the school year 2016–2017, the school planned to expand its offered tracks in senior high school in the proceeding school year and as promised, for the next school year, General Academics (GA) and Humanities and Social Sciences (HUMSS) are now added for the senior high school.